zcash/zips/drafts/str4d-stratum/draft1.rst

     {"id": null, "method": "mining.set_target", "params": ["TARGET"]}\n

+``TARGET`` (hex)
-- ``TARGET`` (hex): The server target for the next received job and all subsequent jobs (until the next time this message is sent).
+  The server target for the next received job and all subsequent jobs (until the next time this message is sent).

-  - Miners SHOULD NOT submit work above this target.
+  Miners SHOULD NOT submit work above this target.

-  - Servers SHOULD NOT accept submissions above this target.
+  Servers SHOULD NOT accept submissions above this target.

 When displaying the current target in the UI to users, miners MAY convert the target to an integer difficulty as used in Bitcoin miners.
 When doing so, miners